 Gee’s is fresh from a refurbishment, and it is freshness that is at the heart of the restaurant’s philosophy.
 A short walk down Banbury Road, it’s a world away from the identikit chains that populate the town centre.
 And for every once-in-a-blue-moon Pizza Express menu change, there will be countless specials at Gee’s, where the menu bears the day’s date and is never quite the same two days running.

 So when we came to choose from the ‘Small Bites’ menu, we tore up our plans for beef dripping-laden sourdough when our waitress told us about the Scotch egg special.
 A soft-boiled quail’s egg with a golden yolk at its centre matched the strong, earthy black pudding surrounding it, and was a good tip from the waiting staff, who have an encyclopaedic knowledge of the Gee’s menu.
-The other Bites we ordered, the wild boar prosciutto and the baby squid in chilli and parsley, also warrant mention: the prosciutto melted on the tongue like a greasy pork snowflake, and the squid – minute and aesthetically delightful – was pleasantly chewy, the verdant parsley and bold chilli endowing it with an unrivalled freshness.
+The other Bites we ordered, the wild boar prosciutto and the baby squid in chilli and parsley, also warrant mention: the prosciutto melted on the tongue like a piggy snowflake, and the squid – minute and aesthetically delightful – was pleasantly chewy, the verdant parsley and bold chilli endowing it with freshness.

 Another special followed as we proceeded to the starters: duck hearts, rich, gamey and fruity, slipped down on a buttery brioche base.
 Alongside it, we ordered deep-fried soft-shelled crab, which arrived in a gilded batter shell, accompanied by a thick dollop of homemade mayonnaise.